NFT-Oasis/Provenonce-DAO/Provenonce DAO/README.md

 # Provenonce DAO framework

-This project is for the blockchain application My Dapp.
+This project is for the blockchain application Provenonce DAO.
 It contains code for the Smart Contract, web-based dapp and NodeJS server.

 # Pre-requisites